rajprins/largermessagelist/README.md

 ## Build instructions
 This extension does not have a build process as it consists of pure JavaScript and CSS.
 No additional tools or frameworks are used.
+Simply run the provided build/package script `build.sh`

 ## Packaging instructions
-To package the source files in a distributable file, follow these instructions:
+To manually package the source files in a distributable file, follow these instructions:

 *MacOS*
 Compress the contents of the "src" directory (but not the directory itself):